turingschool/front-end-curriculum/lessons/module-4/node.md

 - npm
 - `package.json`

+### Review: The Request-Response Cycle

+On your own, draw a diagram of the request-response cycle as you know it.
+Include the a client, a server, and how they communicate between each other.
+After a few minutes, we'll go over it.

 ### Practice: Handling Request in Node.js

-We're going to set up a simple node server for handling a dataset of messages.
+We're going to set up a simple Node server for handling a dataset of messages.
 Each message contains a `user` and a `message` property.
-Previously you may have worked with the Express framework on the server-side.
-Today we will just be using node, to remind ourselves that life is sometimes harder without frameworks.
+Previously you might have worked with the Express framework on the server-side, which has a lot of very helpful functions for getting a server up and running.
+Today, we will just be using Node to remind ourselves that life is sometimes harder without frameworks - it will also give us an idea of the low-level programming that a server needs to handle requests.

 If you don't already have [Postman](https://www.getpostman.com/), install it now.
+Postman is a tool we can use to generate custom requests (GET, POST, PATCH, etc.) that we would otherwise not be able to do through the browser alone.

 Nodemon will also be helpful.
-Nodemon is an npm library that will auto-reload your server any time you make changes so you can see them take effect immediately.
+Nodemon is an npm package that will auto-reload your server any time you make changes so you can see them take effect immediately.
 Without nodemon, you would have to restart your server every time you made a change to your code.
 You can install nodemon globally with:

 ```bash
 npm i -g nodemon